Muiralevu: Description

-The illustration on the left shows the course of the cubitus branch and that of the 2 sub branches of the first media branch for 2 species of Muiralevu, the type species Muiralevu africanus on the top and Muiralevu rufomarginatus at the bottom.
+The illustration on the left shows the course of the cubitus anterior branch and that of the 2 sub branches of the basal media branch (media posterior 3 and 4) for 2 species of Muiralevu, the type species Muiralevu africanus on the top and Muiralevu rufomarginatus at the bottom.
 While the upper venation is found in all African species of this genus, the lower venation is found in most Asian species of the genus.
-In the latter case, the first media branch does not split into 2 sub branches close to its base, but some distance from the basal median cell.
+In the latter case, the basal media branch does not split into 2 sub branches close to its base, but some distance from the basal median cell.
 The illustration at the left also shows a characteristic trapezoid cell formed by a crossvein between the outer sub branch of the first media branch and the media.
 All Muiralevu species have such a trapezoid cell, but such a cell is also occasionally found in other genera of Rhotanini.
 On average, the forewings in Muiralevu are more elongated than in Saccharodite and in most other species of Rhotanini, usually more than 2 times longer than wide.
 On the forewings of Muiralevu, the subcosta and radius separate near the end of first costal cell, but around the middle of the 2nd costal cell in most species of Saccharodite.
 In addition, most species of Muiralevu show an unusual venation on the hind wings with a branched tip of the radius.
-The forewings are not glassy like in many species of Saccharodite and are apparently carried mainly in a roof-like position when the species are at rest.
+The forewings of many species are not glassy like in most species of Saccharodite.